DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware/README.md

 Information about **SR_VLX**:
 ![](images/4.png)

-VCC and GND still connected into the board but chip is not able to work without the inductor.
+VDD and GND still connected into the board but chip is not able to work without the inductor.
 But don't worry:

 💡 **As a simile**: Having a car with 1 of 3 <a href="https://en.wikipedia.org/wiki/Anti-lock_braking_system">ABS/brakes</a> cable broken.
 The engine will start, but the ECU will detect that the <a href="https://en.wikipedia.org/wiki/Anti-lock_braking_system">ABS</a> is not reachable.
 So is impossible to get connected to it, transmit any data and use that component.